Print

 Having extra qualifications or specialised experience will go a long way toward finding a place in the workforce, particularly in bustling industries such as finance and tourism.

-Finding a job in Channel Islands
+Finding a job in the Channel Islands

 The governments of both Jersey and Guernsey have online job centres where employers can advertise work opportunities.
-Recruitment agencies and other online job portals, including social-networking sites such as LinkedIn, are also good resources.
+Recruitment agencies and other online job portals, including social networking sites such as LinkedIn, are also good resources.

 If already in Guernsey or Jersey, expats should take advantage of their situation by putting the word out that they’re searching for a role.
 Since the islands have such a small population, networking is key and personal recommendations can go a long way.

-Work culture in Channel Islands
+Work culture in the Channel Islands

-Doing business in Channel Islands
+Doing business in the Channel Islands

 Fast facts